MagicAndre1981/firebird/doc/sql.extensions/README.profiler.md

 # Snapshot tables

-Snapshot tables (as well views and sequence) are automatically created in the first usage of the profiler.
-They are owned by the database owner, with read/write permissions for `PUBLIC`.
+The profiler schema, snapshot tables, views and sequence are automatically created in the first usage of the profiler.

+They are owned by the database owner, with usage/read/write permissions for the RDB$PROFILER role, granted by default to `PUBLIC`.

 When a session is deleted, the related data in other profiler snapshot tables are automatically deleted too through foreign keys with `DELETE CASCADE` option.